Pirates vs. Brewers Player Props Betting Odds

 Anderson Stats

-- Brian Anderson has collected 52 hits with nine doubles, a triple, nine home runs and 29 walks.
-He has driven in 33 runs.
+- Brian Anderson has 52 hits with nine doubles, a triple, nine home runs, 31 walks and 34 RBI.

 Anderson Recent Games